 All Trustees give their time voluntarily and receive no benefits from the charity.
 Any expenses reclaimed from the charity are set out in note 6 to the accounts.
 Producers Direct's Trustees are not paid and are not remunerated for their role.
-Typically, international travel expenses associated with Producers Direct Trustees attending Board meetings are reimbursed, including the international flights of Producers Direct Trustees travelling from Kenya, Uganda, Tanzania and Peru.
-However, Producers Direct's Board meetings were convened virtually rather than in-person throughout 2021.
-Subsequently, no travel expenses associated with Board meetings were incurred during 2021.
+Typically, international travel expenses associated with Producers Direct Trustees attending Board meetings are reimbursed, including the international flights of Producers Direct Trustees travelling from Kenya, Uganda, Tanzania and

+Peru.
+However, Producers Direct's Board meetings continued to be convened virtually rather than in-person throughout 2022.
+Subsequently, no travel expenses associated with Board meetings were incurred during 2022.